- Construction starts in 2024, operational by 2026.

 Environmental Impact

-Currently, less than a quarter of global plastic waste is recycled, with the remainder ending up in landfills, incinerated, or dumped.
-Xycle's technology offers a sustainable solution for processing difficult-to-recycle plastics, reducing the need for fossil raw materials in new plastic production.
+Currently, less than a quarter of global plastic waste is recycled, with the remainder ending up in landfills, incinerated, or polluting the environment.
+Xycle's technology offers a sustainable solution for processing difficult-to-recycle plastics, reducing the need for fossil raw materials in the petrochemical industry.
 The plant is self-supporting, running on the fuel it produces, and significantly lowers CO2 emissions compared to incineration of mixed plastic waste.